Data Collection and Enrichment Methodology

 Skills Extraction (NER)

-Extracts 37,000+ skills, 3,000+ certifications, and 400+ soft skills using Aho-Corasick dictionary matching plus NLP relevance filtering to remove spurious matches.
+Extracts 37,000+ skills, 3,000+ certifications, and 400+ soft skills using dictionary matching plus NLP relevance filtering to remove spurious matches.

 Accuracy: F1: 85-92% (structured), 65-78% (narrative)